EU targets Apple, Amazon, Alphabet, ByteDance, Meta, Microsoft in next phase of digital crackdown

 Those services include Google’s Chrome browser, Microsoft’s Windows operating systems, chat apps like Meta’s WhatsApp, social networks like TikTok, and others playing a middleman role like Amazon’s Marketplace and Apple’s App Store.

-The companies now have six months to start complying with the Digital Markets Act’s requirements, which are set to shake up how Big Tech companies operate.
+The companies now have six months to start complying with the Digital Markets Act’s requirements, which are spurring changes in how Big Tech companies operate.

+Google said the new law will require it and other companies “to make various changes to the way their products and services work.”

+One of the main goals is to break up the “closed environment where you are in a way locked in and you cannot go elsewhere, ” said Alexandre de Streel, a professor of European law at the University of Namur and an academic director at CERRE, a think tank in Brussels.

 Messaging services will be required to work with each other.
 That means Telegram or Signal users could exchange texts or video files with WhatsApp users.

-Online services can’t combine a user’s personal data to build up a profile for targeted advertising, unless consent is explicitly given.
+Online services can’t combine a user’s personal data to build up a profile for targeted advertising.
+That means Meta can’t mix together a user’s data from Facebook, Instagram and WhatsApp services without clear consent.

+Essential software or apps such as web browsers can’t be installed by default along with the operating system, in the way Google’s Chrome comes bundled with Android phones.
+Consumers will instead be given a choice screen for search engines and browsers to use on their devices.
+Google noted that it’s already doing this and said it would remind European users of their choices.

 Violations could result in fines of up to 10% of a company’s annual global revenue, and up to 20% for repeat offenders, or even a breakup of the company.